 }

-Or, in case you need to support browsers that don't let you specify two classes as a selector for a single element, you can write it like this.
+If you need to support browsers that don't handle two classes as a selector on a single element, use the ID-based version instead:

 #post_index .article .title {